 The Student Issues Committee or appropriate supervisor will conduct an investigation of the student’s complaint.
 A written response to the student’s formal complaint will be mailed directly to the address that the student listed on the complaint form no later than twenty (20) days from the date the complain form was received in the office of the Vice President of Student Success.

-If the criteria for an appeal is met, a written response from the Vice-President of Instruction or the appointed administrator will be mailed to the student no later than fifteen (15) days from the date the petition was received.
+If the criteria for an appeal is met, a written response from the Vice President of Instruction or the appointed administrator will be mailed to the student no later than fifteen (15) days from the date the petition was received.

-The decisions of the Vice-President of Instruction or the appointed administrator will be final.
+The decisions of the Vice President of Instruction or the appointed administrator will be final.

 Students with extenuating circumstances affecting grades posted to their transcripts as a result of the college enforcing its policies or procedures should report their concerns to the Registrar’s Office.
-If the Registrar’s office is unable to make the requested change, the student may submit a Formal Complaint Form to the Office of the Dean of Students.
+If the Registrar’s office is unable to make the requested change, the student may submit a Formal Complaint Form to the Office of the Vice President of Student Success.
 Complaints regarding grades must be filed no later than the term following the one in which the grade was received, with an exception made for spring term.
 Spring term grade disputes must be submitted no later than the end of fall term.
 Complaints filed after these specified time periods have passed will not be processed.

 Students who have been disqualified from financial aid should first discuss their situation with the Financial Aid Office.
 If not satisfied with the outcome of the informal process, a student may complete a Financial Aid Petition for consideration by the Student Issues Committee.
 Forms can be picked up in the Financial Aid Office and must be completed and submitted to the Financial Aid Office by 5:00 p.m. the first day of classes.
 Any petitions received after that day would be considered for reinstatement of aid the following term.
-An appeal of the decision of the Student Issues Committee may be made to the Vice-President of Instruction.
+An appeal of the decision of the Student Issues Committee may be made to the Vice President of Instruction.
 Students may only petition once to request reinstatement of financial aid after being disqualified.